domvwt/msc-thesis/thesis/thesis.md

 The CatBoost classifier is trained similarly to the GNNs.
 Each candidate model is trained and evaluated on the same training and validation sets as the GNN models and evaluated using the AUC-PR metric.
 The hyperparameter search space is provided in the appendix tables {@tbl:catboost-search-space-cont} and {@tbl:catboost-search-space-cat}.

 # Results and Discussion

+> Update this, and add the results for the other models.

 ## Model Performance